mikeprivette/mikeprivette.github.io/README.md

 ## Newsletter

-Mike also write a newsletter named [Cybersecurity Market Insights](https://securityinsights.substack.com/welcome)to help private investors and buyers of cybersecurity products make more informed decisions.
+Mike also write a newsletter named [Cybersecurity Market Insights](https://securityinsights.substack.com/welcome) to help private investors and buyers of cybersecurity products make more informed decisions.